-NSG 439 Leadership in Contemporary Nursing Practice 5 credit hours/8 weeks (3/2) (Must be the last class taken in the program)
+NSG 439 Leadership in Contemporary Nursing Practice 5 credit hours/8 weeks (3/2)

-Designed to assist the learner to utilize principles of leadership in contemporary nursing practice.
-Theories of leadership and management are discussed, as well as organizational group dynamics.
+(Must be the last class taken in the program) Designed to assist the learner to utilize principles of leadership in contemporary nursing practice.
+Theories of leadership dynamics.
 The learner will utilize these theories in the nursing roles or leader/manager, collaborator/coordinator and change agent.
 The learner will incorporate principles of wholeness, caring, quality and safety into a leadership/manager role within the complexity of a health care system.
 Additionally, concern for patient-centered care fostering health promotion/maintenance and rehabilitation are stressed while advocating evidence-based care for groups of patients.
 Emphasis is placed on teamwork; inter-professional collaboration, clinical reasoning and evidence-based nursing practice.
 Learners will reflect on their own ethical and professional development and explore ways of promoting professional behaviors in others.
 This course builds upon content learned in previous courses throughout the program and stems from the mission of St. John's College.